Our Church Wardens

 Amenities and Activities

 According to records we have had a Rector in Holton since about 1315, so we are very old church.
 Holton is mentioned in the Doomesday book when it was called Altone.
-We have records of birth marriage and deaths and I am willing to help in any way I can to help people trace their family tree.
+We have records of birth marriage and deaths and we will do our best to help people trace their family tree.

 We have a very happy family service on the first service each month, i.e. The second Sunday each month.

 We have a library where people can deposit books and take away a new book.
 We ask for a small donation.

 There is a very active and popular Breakfast in the village hall on the first Saturday of the month and although this is not connected to the Church it provides an opportunity for fellowship.

 The Church welcomes all tithes , offerings and contributions